 "Drop facilities" means company-supplied wire and equipment placed between a premises and the company distribution plant at the applicant's property line.

 "Due date" means the date an action is required to be completed by rule or, when permitted, the date chosen by a company and provided to a customer as the date to complete an action.

+"Eligible telecommunications carrier" (ETC) means a carrier designated as an ETC pursuant to 47 U.S.C.
+214(e).

 "Emergency response facility" means fire stations, hospitals, police stations, and state and municipal government emergency operations centers.